cruseakshay/Notes/JAVA/Functional Programming in Java.md

 4. The code is more expressive.
 5. The functional-style version is more concise.
 6. The functional-style version is intuitive, code reads more like how we’d state the problem—and it’s easier to understand once we’re familiar with the syntax.

+## OOP
+In OOP we’re used to passing objects to methods, creating objects within methods, and returning objects from within methods.